Ormeau Road: South of the roundabout

 Encompassing the areas of Rosetta and Galwally, this part of the Ormeau is a largely middle class area.
 It is served by local schools including Holy Rosary Primary School, St. Michael's Primary School, Rosetta Primary School, Wellington College, Aquinas Grammar School and St Joseph's College (the latter having been formed in September 1992 by the amalgamation of St Monica's girls' school and St Augustine's boys' school).

 The area is also home to the Rosario Youth Club, whose senior soccer team Rosario YC F.C. play in Division 1A of the Northern Amateur Football League.
 The club's teams, which compete in a number of age groups, are based at the Ulidia playing fields, opposite Ballynafeigh Orange Hall.

 Bredagh GAC, a local Gaelic Athletic Association club, play in the nearby Cherryvale Playing Fields on the Ravenhill Road.

-In 2019, Ormeau Road Celtic F.C was formed.
-They won the BSPL cup in their first year and in 2020 joined the Belfast District Football League, Division 1 were they gained promotion to the premier division and won the coveted Nelson Cup.
-An historic achievement as being the first club outside of the Premier division to do so.
-"An Bothar" as they are popularly known have quickly become favourites with the local community and their members/fans can be regularly seen enjoying wins in local establishments.
+End of the road

+The Ormeau Road ends near Hampton Park, and become Saintfield Road near Forestside Shopping Centre.